rogeriog/MatterVial_SupportData/README.md

 This repository contains the data and code used to support the findings in the paper:

 **"Bridging Feature-Based Models and Graph Neural Networks: A Hybrid Approach for Accurate and Interpretable Materials Modeling"**
-by Rogério Almeida Gouvêa, Pierre-Paul De Breuck, Tatiane Pretto, Gian-Marco Rignanese, Marcos José Leite dos Santos
+by Rogério Almeida Gouvêa, Pierre-Paul De Breuck, Tatiane Pretto, Gian-Marco Rignanese, Marcos José Leite Santos

 ## Abstract
 This study presents a method to improve feature-based machine learning models in materials science by leveraging graph neural networks (GNNs) as featurizers.
 Our approach combines traditional chemical and geometrical features with GNN-derived descriptors, offering both interpretability and enhanced accuracy.
 Three independent techniques for GNN featurizer construction were employed: